 If your bank account is accessed and funds stolen, the bank is NOT responsible for replacing those funds.
-Take the true story of Verne Harnish, CEO of Gazelles, Inc., a very successful and well-known consulting firm, and author of the bestselling book Mastering The Rockefeller Habits.
+Take the true story of Verne Harnish, CEO of Gazelles, Inc., a very successful and well-known consulting firm, and author of the best-selling book The Rockefeller Habits.

-to wire funds to 3 different locations.
+Harnish had \$400,000 taken from his bank account when hackers were able to access his PC and intercept e-mails between him and his assistant.
+The hackers, who are believed to be based in China, sent an e-mail to his assistant asking her to wire funds to 3 different locations.
 It didn't seem strange to the assistant because Harnish was then involved with funding several real estate and investment ventures.
+The assistant responded in the involved with funding several real estate and investment ventures.
 The assistant responded in the affirmative, and the hackers, posing as Harnish, assured her that it was to be done.
 The hackers also deleted his daily bank alerts, which he didn't notice because he was busy running the company, traveling and meeting with clients.
-That money was never recovered and the bank is not responsible.
+That money was never recovered, and the bank is not responsible.

 Everyone wants to believe "Not MY assistant, not MY employees, not MY company" - but do you honestly believe that your staff is incapable of making a single mistake?
 A poor judgment?
-Nobody believes they will be in a car wreck when they leave the house every day, but you still put the seat belt on.
+Nobody believes they will be in a car wreck when they leave the house every day, but you still put your seat belt on.
 You don't expect a life-threatening crash, but that's not a reason to not buckle up.
 What if?

-Claiming ignorance is not a viable defense, nor is pointing to your outsourced IT company to blame them.
-YOU will be responsible and YOUR company will bear the brunt.
+Claiming ignorance is not a viable defense, nor is pointing to your outsourced I.T. company to blame them.
+YOU will be responsible, and YOUR company will bear the brunt.